Legal Services – Probate Charges

 Probate and related work is carried out on a ‘time costed basis’ – for more information regarding this, please ask for our client care guides, in particular our guide relating to ‘non-contentious work’.

-Jennifer Hurrell’s current charging rate is £250 plus VAT and Claire Ryall’s charging rate is £200 plus VAT.
-A standard straightforward probate case is likely to take between 10 and 20 hours, equivalent to £2,500 to £5,000 plus VAT.
+Jennifer Hurrell’s current charging rate is £300 plus VAT.
+A standard straightforward probate case is likely to take between 10 and 20 hours, equivalent to £3,000 to £6,000 plus VAT.
 Many straightforward cases will be less than this.
 A standard straightforward probate case is one where:

 - There is a valid Will.